wspn-payment/wspn-stableflow-openapi-fe/README.md

 # Stableflow OpenApi Web Demo

 This is a decentralized token exchange (Swap) application demo based on React and TypeScript.
-The application allows users to securely exchange between different tokens.
+The application allows users to 1:1 exchange between WUSD, USDT, and USDC.

 ## Features